Janith-Chamikara/assignment/README.md

-About-Assignment for SE job position
+Assignment for SE job position